paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 The parcel was passed from date(May to June).
 ```

 The result isn't perfect.
-Arguably "Sun." should be detected as a `date` and "Ms."
+Arguably "Sun." should be detected as part of the subsequent `date` in the first sentence,
+and "Ms." as part of the `person` entity in the 5th sentence.
-as part of `person`.
-Also, should the `location` entities be merged.
+Also, the `location` entities in sentence 4 could potentially be merged.
-We can either do fancier programming or use better models to help for such cases.
+We can either do fancier programming or train better models to help for such cases.

 ## Scaling up natural language processing